PRIX Ars Electronica Collide@CERN Residency Award

 - Interest in the ideas of science as expressed by CERN

 In addition, as part of the residency at CERN, the winning artist will be expected to engage with the community of scientists at CERN by holding open workshops with them to share artistic knowledge and inspiration.
-He/she will also hold public lectures the beginning and end of their residency with their science mentor at the Globe of Science and Innovation at CERN which will be broadcast via the internet and they will participate in the Ars Electronica Festival with their mentor also.
+He/she will also hold public lectures the beginning and end of their residency with their inspiration partner at the Globe of Science and Innovation at CERN which will be broadcast via the internet and they will participate in the Ars Electronica Festival with their inspiration partner also.

 Prix Ars Electronica Collide@CERN Artists Residency Prize

 Bill Fontana (US)